el634dev/chai-testing-challenges/README.md

 # API Testing Challenges

-Clone this repository, then run `npm install` to install all necessary packages.
+Clone this repository, then run `npm install` to install all necessary packages and dependencies.

 Completed all TODOs in `src/routes/message.js` and `src/test/message.js`.
 Then, ran tests to ensure that they pass.